Azure-Samples/deepseek-azure-javascript/README.md

 > You can run any of these demos right in your browser for free using [GitHub Codespaces](https://github.com/features/codespaces) and [GitHub Models](https://github.com/marketplace/models)! ✨

 > [!NOTE]
 > The DeepSeek-R1 model focus is on complex reasoning tasks, and it is not designed for general conversation.
+It is best suited for tasks that require a deep understanding of the context and a complex reasoning process to provide an answer, like the `samples/08-reasoning.ts` example.
-> This is also means that you may experience longer response times compared to other models, because it simulates a though process (englobed under the `<think>` tag) before providing an actual answer.
+> This also means that you may experience longer response times compared to other models, because it simulates a though process (englobed under the `<think>` tag) before providing an actual answer.

 ## Get started